amr-zayed-205/Book-Store-React/README.md

 ![image alt](https://github.com/amr-zayed-205/Book-Store-React/blob/fd501a1426349a4114755f87826170cc12725d9a/project.png)

 #🚀 Features

-  ✅ Book Listing – Browse books with cover images, titles, and prices.
+   Book Listing – Browse books with cover images, titles, and prices.

-  ✅ Book Details – Clicking on a book opens a modal/card with more information.
+   Book Details – Clicking on a book opens a modal/card with more information.

-  ✅ Responsive Design – Works on all devices (mobile, tablet, desktop).
+   Responsive Design – Works on all devices (mobile, tablet, desktop).

-  ✅ Shopping Cart – Add/remove books and view the total price.
+   Shopping Cart – Add/remove books and view the total price.

-  ✅ Search & Filter – Find books by title, author, or category.

-  ✅ React Router – Smooth navigation between pages.
+   Search & Filter – Find books by title, author, or category.= React Router – Smooth navigation between pages.

-  ✅ Bootstrap Styling – Clean and modern UI.
+   Bootstrap Styling – Clean and modern UI.

 #🛠 Technologies Used